survivejs/webpack-book/manuscript/extending/02_plugins.md

 After running, you should see a lot of data.
 Especially `options` should look familiar as it contains webpack configuration.
 You can also see familiar names like `records`.

-If you go through webpack's [plugin development documentation](https://webpack.js.org/api/plugins/), you'll see a compiler provides a large amount of hooks.
-Each hook corresponds with a specific stage.
+If you go through webpack's [plugin development documentation](https://webpack.js.org/api/plugins/), you'll see a compiler provides a large number of hooks.
+Each hook corresponds to a specific stage.
 For example, to emit files, you could listen to the `emit` event and then write.

 Change the implementation to listen and capture `compilation`: